GiuMangiaracina/Thesis/README.md

 - for Linux users, once logged as root user (sudo su): click on 'start.sh' .

-This command starts the system, and executes in parallel the computations, showing them on three different terminal windows.
+This command starts the system, and executes in parallel the computations in an infinite loop, showing them on three different terminal windows.

 During the execution, the events happened in the environment, namely the actions performed by the single decision systems and associated information, are posted and stored in the form of entry in the table 'events', visible through the phpMyAdmin application.